 Do you feel like you have so many things to do that you wish the day had more than 24 hours?
 I indeed did at some point.
-With so many things to do at work and tons of chores to do at home, I barely had time to sleep before the next day began.
+With so many things to do at work and many chores at home, I barely had time to sleep before the next day began.

-For many of us freelancers, our tasks don’t just end after 8 hours of work a day; we often have many projects going on at once for different clients.
-When I was starting my career as a freelancer, I struggled a lot to manage my time; you could say that I used to bite more than I could chew.
-I had to constantly ask for deadline extensions and missed project deliveries, and it was even a hassle to find some time for myself and my personal relationships.
+For many freelancers, our tasks don’t just end after 8 hours of work a day; we often have many projects simultaneously for different clients.
+When starting my career as a freelancer, I struggled to manage my time; you could say that I used to bite more than I could chew.
+I had to ask for deadline extensions constantly and missed project deliveries, and finding time for myself and my relationships was even a hassle.

-At that time, it was hard to accept that I couldn’t take over that much work by myself.
-I was motivated and I wanted to take on the challenge because more work meant more money and more recognition, but, in truth, I was ignoring something really important: I wasn’t aware of my own limits.
+At that time, it was hard to accept that I couldn’t take over that much work alone.
+I was motivated and wanted to take on the challenge because more work meant more money and recognition, but, in truth, I was ignoring something significant: I wasn’t aware of my limits.

 I wanted to continue pushing myself, and it took quite some time and some consequences until I realized the importance of keeping a healthy work mindset and a good work/life balance.

-So, I took the challenge of trying to improve my time management skills.
-I downloaded hundreds of organizational apps, organized my calendar, and watched some YouTube tutorials, and nothing really seemed to work, at least not in my case.
+So, I took the challenge of improving my time management skills.
+I downloaded hundreds of organizational apps, organized my calendar, and watched some YouTube tutorials, and nothing seemed to work, at least not in my case.

 It wasn’t until I learned about the principles of awareness, arrangement, and adaptability that I finally understood that I wasn’t going to find the solution in some app or by racking my brain trying to organize my calendar as efficiently as possible…

-These types of apps and techniques are tools that can help you improve your time management skills, but for them to truly work, you have to change from within, you have to strive to understand yourself better and be aware of your own limits, organize your goals and your time effectively, and learn how to adapt to every unexpected situation.
+These apps and techniques can help you improve your time management skills.
+Still, for them to truly work, you must change from within.
+You must strive to understand yourself better, be aware of your limits, organize your goals and time effectively, and learn how to adapt to every unexpected situation.

-When I found out about the importance of awareness, arrangement, and adaptability, my work life started to take a turn in the right direction, and I also started to feel so much better about my work as a freelancer and my work/life balance.
-Now, I want to share what I found with others so that I can help you to stop struggling at work and have more time to rest when you are at home.
+When I learned about the importance of awareness, arrangement, and adaptability, my work life started to take a turn in the right direction.
+I also started to feel so much better about my work as a freelancer and my work/life balance.
+Now, I want to share what I found with others so that I can help you stop struggling at work and have more time to rest when you are at home.

 These are the three vital skills you need to improve your time management.